bitshares/bitshares.github.io-old/_technology/application-plugin-system.md

 - A unified set of on and off ramps – portals to the fiat world.
 - A unified marketing umbrella – attracting attention to each other
 - A unified consensus-based governing system
-- A unified family of tools and wallets and interfaces
+- A unified family of tools, wallets and interfaces
-- A unified way to attract and fund the best developers and marketing talent.
+- A unified way to attract and fund the best developers and marketing talents.
 - A unified way for newcomers to make instant friends with everyone already there.
 - A built-in venture capital system where you can compete for start-up funds – democratically.

-BitShares (BTS) moves our whole ecosystem into one DAC friendly free-trade zone with all the services that benefit from network effect already in place.
+BitShares (BTS) moves our whole ecosystem into one DAC, a friendly free-trade zone with all the services that benefit from network effect already in place.

 It offers new developers instant network effect.
 Built in.